omaskery/derpy/README.md

 The tool is language agnostic in that it is purely a mechanism for ensuring files from particular repositories are retrieved and placed in the project directory at specified locations.

-The tool has no intrinsict dependency on the internet due to having no central repository or similar, though there is nothing stopping somebody from "teaching" derpy how to do.
+The tool has no intrinsic dependency on the internet due to having no central repository or similar, though there is nothing stopping somebody from "teaching" derpy how to do.

 # examples